open-aviation/atmdata/_pages/data_sources.md

 Much of the performance related data are kept closed by manufacturers.
 Here is a list of open data that are available:

 - [OpenAP](https://github.com/junzis/openap/) contains aircraft performance parameters for around 20 most common commercial aircraft.
 The Open Aircraft Performance Model is constructed using only open data and open models.
 It includes performance data regarding aircraft characteristics, drag polar, engine performances, and kinematic models.
 - [ICAO Aircraft Engine Emissions Databank](https://www.easa.europa.eu/easa-and-you/environment/icao-aircraft-engine-emissions-databank) contains the most comprehensive list of engine emission data.
-It is a database maintained by ICAO and regularly updated.
+It is a database maintained by ICAO and is regularly updated.

 ## <i class="fas fa-globe"></i> Airports, airspaces, ATS routes and navigational points